If you have bloody mucus during pregnancy, is it an early sign of labor? Or is it the mucus plug? Here’s what you need to know about bloody show.

 - I had contractions starting at 3 a.m. and saw the bloody show at 4 p.m.
 My son was born at 4:06 a.m. the next morning. – Randi A.

 - I went into slow labor Monday, had my bloody show Tuesday, and gave birth Thursday morning. – Liz O.

 - I had bloody show at the start of labor, 14 hours before birth. – Jennisue C.

 - I didn’t have one until I was in transition.
 I thought it was my water breaking, and it was a show.
 Baby was born 20 minutes later. – Paige F.

 - I had show for 2 or 3 weeks prior to the birth of my baby. – Juliana T.

 - I never had any of it with my twins.
 I was confused when my water started to break (just trickled), and then contractions started a few hours later.
 Had no show! –Kelsey W.

 - Never lost my mucous plug or bloody show with my first two (that I noticed).
-With my last I slowly lost mucous plug over three weeks.
-I had bloody show Thursday evening then early labor Friday afternoon (dilated me a full centimeter and effaced another 10%), active labor started Saturday evening. – Celesa W.J.
+With my last, I slowly lost my mucous plug over three weeks.
+I had bloody show Thursday evening, then early labor Friday afternoon (dilated me a full centimeter and effaced another 10%), active labor started Saturday evening. – Celesa W.J.